multiwavelength/gleam/README.md

 |	6.9164796	| 0.5216701	| 118.18059	| 23.823605 |	true |	true|

 A description of each column:
-- **line**: Name of the line, from the input line table
+- **line**: Name of the line, from the input line table.
-- **wavelength**: Rest wavelength of the line
+- **wavelength**: Rest wavelength of the line.
-- **latex**: Name of the line in Latex format
+- **latex**: Name of the line in Latex format.
-- **z**: Redshift of the source, from the input metadata file
+- **z**: Redshift of the source, from the input metadata file.
 - **zline, zline_err**: Redshift derived from this particular line and its error.
-If missing, the line was either not detected or is not covered by the spectrum.
 - **zoffset, zoffset_err**: Offset between the systemic source redshift and this line.
-If missing, the line was either not detected or is not covered by the spectrum.
 - **cont, cont_err**: Continuum estimation around the line and its error.
-Contains units, if input spectrum has units.
-If value is missing, line is not covered by the spectrum.
-If only error, it is an upper limit.
 - **wl, wl_err**: Central wavelength of the line and its error, estimated from the Gaussian fit.
-Contains units, if input spectrum has units.
-Missing for nondetections and lines without spectral coverage.
 - **height, height_err**: Height of the line and its error, estimated from the Gaussian fit.
-Contains units, if input spectrum has units.
-Missing for nondetections and lines without spectral coverage.
 - **sigma, sigma_err**: Sigma of the line and its error, estimated from the Gaussian fit.
-Contains units, if input spectrum has units.
-Missing for nondetections and lines without spectral coverage.
 - **amplitude, amplitude_err**: Amplitude of the line and its error, estimated from the Gaussian fit.
-Contains units, if input spectrum has units.
-If value is missing, line is not covered by the spectrum.
-If only error, it is an upper limit.
 - **flux, flux_err**: Flux of the line and its error.
-Contains units, if input spectrum has units.
-If value is missing, line is not covered by the spectrum.
-If only error, it is an upper limit.
 - **luminosity, luminosity_err**: Luminosity of the line and its error.
-Contains units, if input spectrum has units.
-If value is missing, line is not covered by the spectrum.
-If only error, it is an upper limit.
 - **EWrest, EWrest_err**: Rest-frame equivalent width of the line and its error.
-Contains units, if input spectrum has units.
-If value is missing, line is not covered by the spectrum.
-If only error, it is an upper limit.
 - **FWHM, FWHM_err**: Deconvolved full-width-at-half-maximum width, in wavelength units and its error.
-A value is reported only if line is resolved.
 - **v, v_err**: Deconvolved full-width-at-half-maximum velocity width, in wavelength units and its error.
-A value is reported only if line is resolved.
 - **detected**: True if line is detected, False if non-detection.
 - **covered**: True if line is covered by the spectrum.
-False is coverage is missing at the location of the lines, ie fits or upper limits are not possible.
+False is coverage is missing at the location of the lines, i.e. fits or upper limits are not possible.

+If the input spectrum has units, the line parameters will also be reported with units.
+When the spectral line is not covered by the spectrum, fit values and errors are omitted.
+If a line is not detected, **gleam** only reports an upper limit in the amplitude column and omits all other parameters.
+The FWHM and the velocity are only reported if the line is spectrally resolved.

 ### Plots